Introduction to Cluster Algebras. Chapter 7: From minimal triple diagrams to reduced plabic graphs

-\begin{proof} We use induction on the number of faces of~$G$.
-Note that each local move keeps this number invariant.
-We begin by collapsing all collapsible trees (cf.\ \cref{def:collapsible-tree}) and removing all bivalent vertices.
-The resulting plabic graph has no white leaves, since a white leaf would either be a lollipop or else be adjacent to a black vertex of degree~$\ge 3$, which is impossible since the plabic graph at hand is reduced and has no collapsible trees.

-We then split each white vertex of degree $\ge4$ into a tree made of trivalent white vertices.
-After that, we insert a bivalent black vertex in the middle of each edge with both endpoints white, as well as near each boundary vertex connected to a white vertex.
-By an abuse of notation, we keep calling our plabic graph~$G$, even as it undergoes these and subsequent transformations.

-It remains to contract the edges with both endpoints black to make the graph bipartite.
-This step may however be problematic if such an edge~$e$ is a loop connecting some black vertex $v$ to itself.
-We will demonstrate that this in fact cannot happen.

-If $e$ encloses a face (i.e., there are no other vertices/edges of~$G$ inside~$e$), then we can insert a black vertex into~$e$ and obtain a double edge, contradicting the fact that $G$ is reduced.
-Now suppose that $e$ encloses some nontrivial subgraph of~$G$.
-Let $\mathbf{D}'$ be the region bounded by~$e$.
-We split $v$ into two vertices $v_1$ and~$v_2$ using an (M3) move, so that $v_1$ stays incident to~$e$ and to the edges located outside~$\mathbf{D}'$ whereas $v_2$ is incident to the edges inside~$\mathbf{D}'$.
-See \cref{fig:loop-G'}.

-We thus obtain a subgraph~$G'$, viewed as a plabic graph in~$\mathbf{D}'$ with a single boundary vertex~$v_1$.
-The plabic graph~$G'$ must be reduced, or else $G$ would not~be.
-Moreover $G'$ has fewer faces than~$G$.
-Also, $G'$ does not collapse to a white lollipop (even if $v_2$ is bivalent), because this would result (after the collapse) in a forbidden configuration in~$G$.
-(We note that $G$ has no collapsible trees.)
-Thus, the induction hypothesis applies, so we can transform $G'$ via local moves into a normal graph~$G''$.
-Since $G''$ is reduced, its triple diagram $\X(G'')$ must be minimal by \cref{red-minimal}.
-Given that $\X(G'')$ only has one in- and one out-endpoint, this means that $\X(G'')$ consists of a single strand connecting these endpoints to each other, with no triple points.
-In other words, the normal graph $G''$ is a black lollipop at~$v_1$.
-We then contract it into~$v_1$, creating a loop enclosing a face, and arrive at a contradiction with $G$ being reduced. \end{proof}

-\begin{proof}[Proof of \cref{prop:fixedlollipop}] Let $G$ be a reduced plabic graph such that $\pi_G(i)\!=\!i$.
-We need to show that the connected component of~$G$ containing the boundary vertex~$i$ collapses to a lollipop at~$i$, cf.\ \cref{def:collapsible-tree}.
+\begin{proof}[Proof of \cref{prop:fixedlollipop}] Let $G$ be a reduced leafless plabic graph such that $\pi_G(i)\!=\!i$.
+We need to show that the connected component of~$G$ containing the boundary vertex~$i$ is a lollipop at~$i$.

-Suppose otherwise.
-Without loss of generality, we can assume that $G$ has no trees collapsing to other lollipops either.
-Since $G$ is reduced, \cref{lem:biptri2} applies, so $G$ is move-equivalent to a normal plabic graph~$G'$.
+Suppose otherwise, that $G$ has no lollipop at $i$.
+Without loss of generality we can assume that $G$ has no lollipops at any other boundary vertex, since they don't affect which moves we can apply.
+By \cref{lem:biptri2}, $G$ is move-equivalent to a normal plabic graph~$G'$.
 The trip permutations of $G$ and~$G'$ coincide with each other (by \cref{exercise:trip-invariant})~and with the strand permutation of the triple diagram~$\X(G')$ (by \cref{pr:bijplabictriple}).
 Since $G$ is reduced, so is~$G'$; hence $\X(G')$ is minimal by \cref{red-minimal}.